briandconnelly/nicheconstruct/paper/05_discussion.md

 ## Cooperation and Niche Construction in Host-Symbiont Co-Evolution

-As niche construction becomes more independent, it develops its own state and dynamics.
+As the niche becomes more independent from the population, it develops its own state and dynamics.
 A logical next step, then, could be to treat the environment as a biological entity itself, which could introduce additional evolutionary feedbacks.
 As the host population changes, so too does selection on their symbiont populations.
 Here, evolutionary outcomes depend greatly on the degree of shared interest between the host and symbiont.
 Future models could explicitly capture the environment as a biological entity to explore the rich coevolutionary dynamics that these systems might offer.

 For example, the cooperative production of virulence factors by the human pathogen *P. aeruginosa* in lung infections is harmful to hosts with cystic fibrosis [@harrison2007microbial].
-Similarly to what we have shown in this work, these antagonistic, negative niche constructing behaviors might actually work to maintain these infections.
+Following what we have shown in this work, these antagonistic, negative niche constructing behaviors might actually work to maintain these infections.
-If this is the case, however, perhaps the case could be made for developing treatments that target the selective feedback loop that is created by niche construction.
 If these populations do indeed perpetually benefit from adaptations that are created by niche construction, as we have shown, case could perhaps be made for developing treatments that target the selective feedback loop that provides adaptive opportunities in these spatial environments.
-While the idea of removing negative selective feedbacks and supporting stability may seem counterintuitive, if it makes the population more susceptible, then perhaps pairing such a treatment with ones in which mutants are introduced (e.g., @rumbaugh2009quorum), could significantly improve host fitness.
+While the idea of removing negative selective feedbacks and supporting stability may seem counterintuitive, if it makes the infecting population more susceptible, then perhaps pairing such a treatment with ones in which mutants are introduced (e.g., @rumbaugh2009quorum), could significantly improve host fitness.
 Expanding models such as ours to address the additional dynamics present in host-symbiont systems such as these could be quite productive.

 Or conversely, cooperative light production by *A. fischeri* is vital for the survival of its host, the Hawaiian bobtail squid [@ruby1996lessons].
-While our current model and that of @vandyken2012origins have showed that negative niche construction can play a decisive role in the evolution of cooperation, this instance of positive niche construction is a textbook example of cooperation and mutualism.
+While our current model and that of @vandyken2012origins have showed that negative niche construction can play a decisive role in the evolution of cooperation, this instance of positive niche construction is a textbook example of where cooperation and mutualism are maintained.
 Therefore, a greater understanding of the additional feedbacks created in symbioses such as these could be gained from modeling.
 Similar to our model, these host-symbiont systems likely have many other traits that are orthogonal to cooperation.
 Perhaps combinations of certain types of behaviors are important for maintaining cooperation, similar to what was shown by @vandyken2012origins.

 It was recently argued that incorporating the effects of niche construction is critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
 Incorporating host dynamics, co-evolution, and the feedbacks that they produce into models is likely to be equally important for gaining an understanding of how cooperative behaviors, both positive and negative, evolve in these host-symbiont settings.